Galileo88/Galileos-Planet-Pack/README.md

 ## Known Issues

-* Clouds do not show up in main menu.
-Just a small bug with EVE and Kopernicus.
-Not a big deal.
-Nothing is broken.

 * When not using Environmental Visual Enhancements, Nero will display axial precession.
 In future updates we may detect if EVE is installed and fix accordingly.

 * Scatterer's effects do not show in main menu.
 Again, normal.
 Nothing is broken.